Take an easy bike ride along the 35 kilometre Riesling Trail. Ride among the vines, right up to cellar doors. No lycra necessary!

 The trail has a compacted surface and easy gradient.
 It’s fine for cyclists of all levels.
 There are picnic spots along the way and storyboards, so you can learn about the local history.
 There are also signs all along the trail that mark distances, directions and services.

 Start from signposted side roads in each town or even between towns.
 If you’re looking for distractions, there are plenty of detours and enjoyable food and wine stops.
 Stop at a nearby cellar door and taste some wine.
+Go it alone or join a guided tour.
+Tour De Vines offers small group tours or a pre-arranged itinerary that you can follow at your own pace.

 Feel the wind in your hair and sun on your face; cycle through vineyards, fields and quaint towns.